 - Members of the AEN Board serving during the time of application review may not write letters of support for Fellow candidates

 - Failure to submit all the required materials by the application deadline disqualifies the applicant, and the partial submission will not be reviewed by the AEN Board.
 The applicant will be notified and the $100 application fee will not be processed.

 - Applicants will be notified in the spring of the AEN Board’s decision.
 All decisions are final, and no explanation of decisions will be provided to applicants or sponsors.

 Starting A New Fellowship Application

-A $100 application fee is required in order to begin a new application.
+A $100 application fee is required to begin a new application.

 Nominate an Honorary or Posthumous Fellow